About cmsRS

 • adding products to the cart on the front page,

-• integration with PayU - creating a payment using PayU.
+• integration with PayU for payments.

 • create the menu,